aryan877/SOLPAY/README.md

-# Solana Token Sender
+# SolPay

 ## Overview

-Solana Token Sender is a web application that allows users to send Solana tokens from one wallet to another.
+SolPay is a Next.js client application that allows users to send Solana tokens from one wallet to another.
 The app connects to the Solana blockchain and uses a Solana wallet to facilitate the transactions.

 ## Getting Started